allanjakobi/project/README.md

 2. Frontend Fails to Connect to Backend:

-- Verify the API URL in .env matches the backend server's IP and port.
+- Verify the API URL matches the backend server's IP and port.

 3. Missing Dependencies: